etcyl/wizardLMUnity/README.md

 UGPT with WizardLM-13B in Unity

 # Info
-This repo offers a free download to try a UGPT tool from the Unity asset store using WizardLM-13B (-7B model can also be made available).
+This repo offers a free download to try an offline local UGPT tool from the Unity asset store using WizardLM-13B (-7B model can also be made available).

 Unity store tool:
 https://assetstore.unity.com/packages/add-ons/machinelearning/ugpt-stand-alone-implementation-of-chatgpt-254790